 "I see.
 That certainly does troublesome."
 Kazuha said, considering the offer.
 "But I don't really know much about photography."

 "That's okay, you don't really have to."
 Riko told her.
 "Mostly it's just a lot of carrying things and setting things up."
 She told her.
 "Not much technical stuff, but a lot of work.
 And you look like a strong girl, after all!
 I'm afraid I'm a little lacking on the physical strength side."
 She admitted, teetering a little to the side her bag was slung over as if in example.

-"Mm I guess it sounds a little fun."
+"Mm, I guess it sounds a bit fun."
 Kazuha said after a moment.
 "Sure, why not?
-Ah, but I have to meet everyone back here by twelve thirty, at least."
+Ah, but I have to meet everyone back here by twelve thirty for lunch, at least."
 She recalled, glancing over at Sonoko and Ran.

 "No problem!
 I should be heading in for lunch myself at that time."
 Riko told her with a bright smile, seemingly pleased at having found some help.
 "You're such a nice girl!"
 She complimented her brightly.
 Setting down her bag, she rubbed the shoulder that it had been hanging on for a moment, making a small face as if were sore from just this short period of time.
 "I had to cram most of my stuff into this bag since Masaru wasn't around... if you give me just a second, I'll go back to my room and get another bag to split things up in.
 My room's just on the first floor, so shouldn't take more than a second."
 She told Kazuha.